ocaml-ppx/ppx/README.md

-# Ppxlib - Meta-programming for OCaml
+# Ppx - Meta-programming for OCaml

+**This project is under construction**

+For more info, see [this blog post](https://discuss.ocaml.org/t/the-future-of-ppx/).

 [![Travis status][travis-img]][travis] [![AppVeyor status][appveyor-img]][appveyor]